 “We have shared our concerns with DfE and will be doing formally through the formal consultation process that closes on 5 September.
 Employers can do the same.”

-Julia Evans, chief executive of the member-based association, which provides specialist services in construction and building services, said: “There is a concern that the apprenticeship levy could run the risk of being compromised by hasty deadlines.
-Government must take time to get this right.
+Julia Evans, chief executive of the member-based association, which provides professional services in construction and building services, said: “There is a concern that the apprenticeship levy could run the risk of being compromised by hasty deadlines.
+Government must take time to do this properly.

 “What is paramount is the critical importance of closing the industry skills gap.
-Apprenticeships provide the backbone for a career in engineering for many employees and future employees within the industry and no compromises should be made regarding them.
+Apprenticeships provide the backbone for a career in engineering for many employees and future employees within the business and no compromises should be made respecting them.

 “Under the plans, employers below the £3m levy-paying threshold will only have to pay 10 per cent contributions towards the cost of training and assessment, meaning most small employers should not end up paying more towards training costs than they currently do.

-“But it is irrelevant that a lot of our members will be not be directly affected since it is the larger companies (with the £3m and higher levy-paying threshold) who are going to have to pay twice.
-Such companies should also be allowed to lead by example regarding skills, training and industry careers, which this levy will not enable them to do.
-It is short-sighted of the government.”
+It doesn’t matter that many of our members won’t pay twice because the larger corporations (with levy-paying thresholds of $3 million and more) are the ones that must pay twice.
+Such enterprises should also be permitted to lead by example on skills, training and industry careers, which this levy will not enable them to do.
+The government’s lack of long-term planning is regrettable.